-The University of Northern British Columbia Board of Governors has approved a combined general operating and ancillary services budget of $91.3 million for 2017-18.
+The University of Northern British Columbia’s Board of Governors has approved a combined general operating and ancillary services balanced budget of $105 million for 2020/21.

-The investments in the Budget align with the strategic priorities approved by UNBC’s Board of Governors last year, which span four key areas:
+The budget aligns with the strategic priorities approved by UNBC’s Board of Governors, which span four key areas:

 - Attracting, retaining and developing outstanding students, faculty and staff.

 - Enhancing the quality and impact of UNBC’s academic programming and delivery.

 - Ensuring financial accountability, sustainability and operational effectiveness.